-- (a) Which of the following statements is true about fossils? - 1 The oldest fossils on record date back to the time of the first humans living in North America. - Only large animals, like dinosaurs, mammoths, and sabertoothed cats, are capable of becoming fossilized. - (3) It is becoming harder and harder for scientists to find fossils, so paleontology is a dying profession. - 4 You are likely to find a fossil after it has been brought to the surface by wind or rain erosion, - (b) Where are you most likely to discover a fossil? - 1 in North America, only - (2) in Asia, only
+- Which of the following statements is true about fossils? - 1) The oldest fossils on record date back to the time of the first humans living in North America. - 2 Only large animals, like dinosaurs, mammoths, and sabertoothed cats, are capable of becoming fossilized. - 3 It is becoming harder and harder for scientists to find fossils, so paleontology is a dying profession. - You are likely to find a fossil after it has been brought to the surface by wind or rain erosion, x or even a natural disaster. - Where are you most likely to discover a fossil? - 1 in North America, only - 2 in Asia, only